Lightning-AI/pytorch-lightning/docs/source-fabric/api/fabric_methods.rst

     fabric = Fabric(devices=2)
     fabric.launch(run)

-For example, you can use the latter for multi-GPU training inside a Jupyter notebook.
+For example, you can use the latter for multi-GPU training inside a :doc:`Jupyter notebook <../fundamentals/notebooks>`.
 For launching distributed training with the CLI, multi-node cluster, or cloud, see :doc:`../fundamentals/launch`.

 setup